 Sometimes it makes sense.
-People you know may have comparable interests and congregate in similar places, or work in the same areas.
+People you know generally have comparable interests and congregate in similar places, or work in the same areas.
 There are more jobs in London than anywhere else in the UK, plus it’s a tourist destination, so it makes sense that people find themselves here.

 Sometimes the world feels small.
-Like we’re part of a randomly assembled invisible matrix, of which there are millions, each consisting of a small portion of the world’s population, within which you are destined to run into the same people now and again.
+Like we’re part of a randomly assembled invisible matrix, of which there are millions.
+Each consisting of a small portion of the world’s population, within which you are destined to run into the same people now and again.
 (Am I sounding like I’m going insane yet?)

 Travelling across countries, you often run into the same people.
-But, that kind of makes sense.
+But, that makes sense.
 Fellow travellers are often of a similar demographic, want to see the same sights, have similar budgets, and tend to gather in the same areas.

 Yet in a city of 7 million people, running into people I know always ASTOUNDS me!

 Like, randomly running into countless people I’ve worked alongside, or went to uni with, years later.

 Running into Kevin who lived in the room next door to me at halls in uni, and who turned out to be living on the same estate as I, ten years later.

 Or, running into completely random people, like Leroy who I danced in the street and chatted with for half an hour while waiting for a bus at 3.30am off Holloway Road, and who I ran into randomly in Bloomsbury, one dark Friday evening a couple of months later.

 In a world of over 6 billion people – running into people I know BLOWS MY MIND!